 SMALL GROUP RESEARCH AREAS

-The Library has five partitioned areas for students to meet in groups and work with reversible chalkboards/white boards.
+The Library has ten partitioned areas for students to meet in groups and work with reversible chalkboards/white boards.
 These areas have priority to study groups of TWO or more and are available at a first come, first serve basis.
-The Library hopes to have more of these partitioned areas during Phase 2 of our remodeling ,depending on space and budget.

 The Library now provides a strictly quiet study area in Rooms 107A and B. There are a number of desk spaces that also include a number of outlets for laptops or pads.
 This area requires no sign up.
 Like all other areas in the Library, food or drink is not allowed.
 At times, this space may not be available due to a library class or event.

 Chabot College Library is home to a student computing lab in the Mezzanine (the second floor of the library).
-Currently enrolled Chabot and Las Positas students have access to 56 PCs and 2 Macs in addition to a scanner.
+Currently enrolled Chabot and Las Positas students have access to 107 PC computers and one MAC computer with two connected to a scanner.
+One of the computers is ADA compliant and specially equipped for students with disabilities (includes Kurzweil and Jaws.
+Note: More are available in the Disabled Students Resource Center (DSRC)).
 All you need is your W ID to log in.
-All computers are equipped with Microsoft Office 2007.
+All computers are equipped with Microsoft Office 2013.
 To get directions on printing in the library, visit theHow Do I Print Page.

 - Internet chats, messengers, games, and usenet are prohibited.